VoronovaOlga/first-user-journey/README.md

 #### 6. Create a view by utilizing “CREATE VIEW”.

-I’ll create a view so all the query results can be utilized as if they were tables.
+I’ll create a view so that the query output is saved and can be used for reporting needs.

 ### Final Operational Metrics

-Now that the view is created, I’m going to do the final metrics:

-The number of users signed up each week:
+Now that the view is created, I’m going to calculate the final metric with the number of users signed up each week:

 - Average time to each step.
 - The percentage of users completing each step.